featured image

 VAT is an acronym for Value Added Tax and was introduced in the UK in 1973.

-There are 3 rates of VAT chargeable in the UK and each rate depends on the goods or services being provided.
+There are 3 UK VAT rates, each depending on the goods or services being provided.
 The table below sets out these rates and what they generally apply to.

 Rate